stolostron/foundation-docs/runbook/ManagedClusterAddOns/ManagedClusterAddOnMissing.md

 and it returns empty result.

 ## Meaning
-The addon is not successfully installed in the cluster.
+The addon is not successfully installed in clusters.

 ## Impact
 Once the issue happens, the addon does not function properly.
 For instance, the URL of the managed cluster